Combining the Silhouette and Skeleton Data for Gait Recognition: Experiments

-\subsubsection{Experimental setting}
+To evaluate our method, we conduct experiments on the public gait recognition dataset CASIA-B~\cite{yu2006framework} and OUMVLP~\cite{takemura2018multi}.

+\subsection{Experimental Setting}

 In model-based branch, the network is composed of 3 STGC blocks.
-The dimensions of feature maps outputted by each block are 96, 192, 384 in order and the strides of the latter two blocks are 2.
+The dimensions of output feature maps of each block are 96, 192, 384 in order.
 The size of the raw skeleton data is $2\times 120\times 15$, which means that there are 120 frames for each sequence, 15 joints for each frame, and 2 channels (horizontal and vertical coordinate) for each joint.
-The batch size is set to 128 and the training epoch is set to 65.
-The initial learning rate is set to 0.1 and decays with a factor of 0.1 after the 45th and 55th epoch.
-In appearance-based branch, the silhouettes are aligned and resized to the size of 64×64 as the input of CNNs.
-The triplet loss with the margin of 0.2 is applied to guide network training.
-In addition, the batch size is set to (8, 16), the maximum number of iteration is set to 8,000, the learning rate is set to 1e-4 and the momentum is set to 0.9.
-All experiments in this paper are performed on 1 NVIDIA 2080TI GPU.
+The batch size is 128 and the training epoch is 65.
+The initial learning rate is 0.1 and decays with a factor of 0.1 after the 45-th and 55-th epoch.
+In appearance-based branch, we follow the settings in~\cite{fan2020gaitpart}.